-I began practicing yoga in 2000 with a group of fun-loving, dedicated Bitterroot yogis.
-It started as a way of connecting to community, and making a commitment to learn more about these movements that are reputed to be so great for the body.
-At first, yoga was a physical practice – exploring the confines of my body.
+I started practicing yoga in 2000 with a group of fun-loving, dedicated Bitterroot yogis.
+It began as a way of connecting to community, and committing to explore the yoga postures.
+Initially for me yoga was a physical practice – exploring the confines of my body.
 Wrapping myself into a pretzel was entertaining for a time but had its limits.
 What really intrigued me was the peace I felt at the end of practice.
 My body felt light and open; my mind clear.
 And I actually felt like a kinder person.
 These “effects” are what really inspired (and continues to inspire) me to share yoga.

-My life off the yoga mat centers around playing in the dirt; growing veggies with my family at Yourganic Farm.
-While this is pretty fun, it does come with its share of aches and pains.
+The other side of my life centers around playing in the dirt; growing veggies with my family at Yourganic Farm.
+While this is pretty fun, physical labor can come with its share of aches and pains.
 My back sometimes hurts from long days of working, I have a shoulder that gets cranky, and my knees talk to me.
 I can relate to feeling “tight” and sore.
-I use my yoga practice to support my body, so I can continue my lifestyle and my work.
+I use my yoga practice and craniosacral therapy to support my body, so I can continue my lifestyle and my work.
 Besides the physical, studying yoga has given me a clearer sense of who I am, and how I want to participate in this world – to live in the present with an open heart and open mind.